Your Daily Scrum is almost certainly killing your team, and probably not for the reasons you think.

 I’m sure there’s more, but this will do for now.
 In trying to focus the group on sensible-sounding things like achievement and commitment, we’ve made our Daily Scrum problems worse.
 Well done!

 That’s why you should never listen to consultants like me.
+(Well… to consultants like me from 10 years ago.
+I make much more sense now.)

 A Missing Ingredient That You Didn’t See Coming